MaxEberle76/Buffering/README.md

 # Buffering
 The goal of this program is to receive a value and process it correctly according to 6 predetermined operation IDs.
-First, the main.c program gets a value from "io.c" and reads it into an input buffer.
+First, the "main.c" program gets a value from "io.c" and reads it into an input buffer.
 Next, the value is transferred into a local buffer, where its contents are assessed depending on the value of its first element:

 0 - MIN: the minimum value in the buffer is found.
 1 - MAX: the maximum value in the buffer is found.